lmariscal/figures/README.md

 All checks are runned at compile time, if you need a run time solution please let me know and will consider adding support for it.

-The new windows terminal fully supports the unicode symbols, unfortunately there is no proper way to indetify it yet.
+The new windows terminal fully supports Unicode symbols, unfortunately there is no proper way to indetify it yet.
+A work around is currently detecting the terminal type but it is not documented as such in the official terminal repo.

 You can force unicode symbols by defining ```forceFigures```